 There are several areas in far north Queensland which make fabulous day trips from Cairns including Kuranda, the Atherton Tablelands, the Daintree and Port Douglas.
 I recommend hiring a car and exploring the area on your own, or you can join one of the many Cairns day tours.

 Kuranda is a picturesque mountain village approximately 25 kilometres from Cairns, in Australia’s Tropical North Queensland surrounded by World Heritage listed rainforest of the Barron Gorge National Park.

-For most tourists coming to Cairns, a day trip to Kuranda is a must do and getting there is half the fun via the famous historic Kuranda Scenic Railway or the modern-day Kuranda Skyrail.
+For most tourists coming to Cairns, a day trip to Kuranda is a must do and getting there is half the fun via the famous historic Kuranda Scenic Railway or the modern-day Skyrail Rainforest Cableway.

-Once you have arrived in the Kuranda Village there is a variety of things to see and do including seeing Australia wildlife such as koalas, butterflies, birds, kangaroos and reptiles, learn about Aboriginal culture through dance and demonstrations, see the Barron River and stroll through the Kuranda markets looking at local arts and crafts.
+Once you have arrived in the Kuranda Village, there is a variety of things to see and do including seeing Australian wildlife such as koalas, butterflies (visit the Australian Butterfly Sanctuary), birds, kangaroos and reptiles, learn about Aboriginal culture through dance and demonstrations, see the Barron River and stroll through the Kuranda markets looking at local arts and crafts.